axelwalter/umetaflow-gui/README.md

 # easy-MS
-WebApp built with streamlit and pyOpenMS for diverse use cases including targeted and untargeted metabolomics, chromatogram extraction and statistics.
+Simply interface for the analysis of mass spec data with pyOpenMS including chromatogram extraction, metabolomics and statistics.

 ## Installation